To have membership in an organization means to belong, to fit in, and to have a place where you are always welcome.

 If you meet the criteria and are interested in becoming a member:

-- Get a referral form completed by a medical professional/social worker.
+- Get a referral packet completed by a medical professional/social worker.

 After the referral form is reviewed, you will be contacted by phone by the Membership Unit to arrange a formal orientation.

-Peter Mazzei of the Membership Unit can answer any questions you may have regarding membership criteria, our services or the referral process.
-You can reach him or the Membership Unit at (919) 968-6682, ext.
-111 or email him at firstname.lastname@example.org.
+Precious Churchill of the Membership Unit can answer any questions you may have regarding membership criteria, our services or the referral process.
+You can reach her or the Membership Unit at (919) 968-6682 or email her at email@example.com.